Reading time 4 Minutes

 So.
 I'll break off at this point and call exactly that one.
 The last mask straightening was more like this.
 Not only do my lips look like I'm a Kardashian, but this muzzle pulls my cheeks and songs together so blatantly that the eye contouring keeps swallowing letters.
 Because it loses my eyes.
 Oh, another case for the hit list.
 Although, this happens so often, a better idea would be a gallery with mask-fails.
 And again the next idea.
 Stop now.
 Happy calendar day. #anspielung #zynismus #ironie (This one is damn sophisticated, sorry, but so profound and clever, I couldn't help it)

 So, let's get down to business.
 What has to leave us today is the constantly checking to see if I have pooped in the nappy .
-Even when I have visitors, I say that I am not bowel-incontinent, nor do I have sensory or perceptual disorders.
-In contrast to my nurses, who easily make a double-digit number of toilet visits per shift.
-This week's newcomer is... drum roll... in 7th place and so absurd that I don't want to anticipate anything.
+Even when I have visitors, I say that I am neither faecally incontinent nor do I have any sensory or perceptual disorders.
+Unlike my carers, who can easily manage a double-digit number of toilet visits per shift.
+This week's newcomer is... drum roll... in 7th place and is so absurd that I don't want to anticipate anything.

-2. To tell the surprise visitor, who enters the flat with his own key on Saturday morning, one of the most implausible old wives' tales I have ever heard.
-Of course, he didn't drink the can of Jackie Cola.
+2. To serve up one of the most implausible old wives' tales I've ever heard to a surprise visitor who enters the flat with his own key on a Saturday morning.
+Of course he didn't drink the can of Jackie Coke.
 Some completely retarded person threw it in the rubbish and now the whole flat smells of it.
-He took it out of the bin to rinse it out.
-More about that?
+He took it out of the rubbish to rinse it out.
+More on this?
 You can find it here: The insensitive sick person.

-3. "I have to have a little whisky from you now." (he said, ignoring my dimenti and emptying the bottle until the end of service) Read more?
+3. „I need a little whisky from you now.“ (he said, ignoring my dimenti and emptying the bottle by the end of the service) More on this?
 You can find it here: Inventory Olé

 4. Leaving me in the shit for over an hour, because night duty comes shortly and I'm so stressed that my own coffee is more important.
 I would have loved to use the time to clean myself up, because my three friends who are visiting are having dinner in the dining room.
 I really don't need to have my ass wiped when my friends are sitting next to me.
 Read more?
 You can find it here: Shift, change.